 Before you open an IRA account, you will need to choose between the two types: a traditional IRA or a Roth IRA.
 In this article, you will learn what Traditional and Roth IRAs are and how to choose the best one for your retirement.

 What are Traditional and Roth IRAs?

-IRA stands for Individual Retirement Arrangement but often interchanged with the word account.
-It’s an IRS specific arrangement offering multiple accounts to invest a part of your income so you can use it when you retire.
-The reason why you should open an IRA is that you will have some pretty sweet tax advantages, the kind that you won’t get with the regular savings account.
+IRA stands for Individual Retirement Arrangement.
+It’s an IRS-specific arrangement offering multiple accounts to invest a portion of your income so you can use it when you retire.
+You should open an IRA account because you will have some pretty sweet tax advantages, the kind that you won’t get with a regular savings account.